Bioprotocols/labop/examples/interlab-exp2_MI.md

-# MINI Interlab - Experiment 1: Testing the three color calibration protocol
+# MINI Interlab - Experiment 2: Using the three color calibration protocol: Does the order of transcriptional units influence their expression strength?

-In this experiment, your team will measure the fluorescence of six devices that encode a single fluorescence protein (blue, green, or red).
-You will calibrate the fluorescence of these devices to the three calibrant dyes and you will calibrate the optical density of the culture to the cell density calibrant.
+In this experiment, your team will measure the fluorescence of six devices that encode two fluorescence proteins in two transcriptional units.
+The devices differ in the order of the transcriptional units.
+You will calibrate the fluorescence of these devices to the calibrant dyes and the optical density of the culture to the cell density calibrant.

-This experiment aims to assess the lab-to-lab reproducibility of the new three color calibration protocol.
-We will test if it works well for calibrating the fluorescence in cells that express one single fluorescent protein and for cells expressing two different fluorescent proteins at the same time.
+This experiment aims to assess the lab-to-lab reproducibility of the three color calibration protocol when two fluorescent proteins are expressed in the same cell.
+Besides this technical question, it also adresses a fundamental synthetic biology question: does the order of the transcriptional units (that encode for the two different fluorescent proteins) on the devices influence their expression levels?

 Protocol summary: You will transform the eight devices listed in Table 1 into E. coli K-12 DH5-alpha cells.
 The next day you will pick two colonies from each transformation (16 total) and use them to inoculate 5 mL overnight cultures (this step is still in tubes).
-Each of these 16 overnight cultures will be used to inoculate four wells in a 96-well plate (200uL each, 4 replicates) and one test tube (12 mL).
+Each of these 16 overnight cultures will be used to inoculate four wells in a 96-well plate (200uL each, 4 replicates) for measurement and one test tube (12 mL) for growth.
 You will measure how fluorescence and optical density develops over 6 hours by taking measurements at time point 0 hour and at time point 6 hours.
 Follow the protocol below and the visual instructions in Figure 1 and Figure 2.

 ## Protocol Outputs: